Why it's doneBy Mayo Clinic Staff

-Morning-after pills can help prevent pregnancy if you've had unprotected sex — whether you didn't use birth control, you missed a birth control pill or your method of birth control failed.
+Morning-after pills can help prevent pregnancy if you've had unprotected sex — whether you didn't use birth control, you missed a birth control pill, you were sexually assaulted or your method of birth control failed.

 Morning-after pills do not end a pregnancy that has implanted.
 Depending on where you are in your menstrual cycle, morning-after pills may act by one or more of the following actions: delaying or preventing ovulation, blocking fertilization, or keeping a fertilized egg from implanting in the uterus.
-However, recent evidence strongly suggests that Plan B One-Step and Next Choice do not inhibit implantation.
-It's not clear if the same is true for Ella.
+However, recent evidence strongly suggests that levonorgestrel doesn't keep a fertilized egg from implanting.
+It's not clear if the same is true for ella.

 Keep in mind that the morning-after pill isn't the same as mifepristone (Mifeprex), also known as RU-486 or the abortion pill.
-Mifeprex terminates an established pregnancy — one in which the fertilized egg has attached to the uterine wall and has already begun to develop.
+This drug terminates an established pregnancy — one in which the fertilized egg has attached to the uterine wall and has already begun to develop.

 - Zieman M. Emergency contraception. http://www.uptodate.com/home.
 Accessed March 4, 2015.